- Campfire Recipe: Easy Dutch Oven Garlic Rolls

 Wildlife is plentiful in the park.
 We always see lots of deer, birds, and squirrels (plenty of raccoons too but they're not welcome visitors since all they want to do is steal food from coolers and off picnic tables).

 In my opinion the best campsites inside the campground are at Weborg campground.
 It's small; there's only 12 sites, all of which have electric.
 Camp hosts from other campgrounds in the park jokingly call Weborg the "Taj Mahal" of the park because it's quiet and secluded which means there's little traffic; the sites themselves are roomy; the bathroom is close to all the campsites; there's a fishing pier just a few steps away where gorgeous sunsets can be watched (yeah, you can fish there too but make sure to buy a fishing license first); and several of the sites are right on the water.
-The area surrounding the park is like the frosting on the cake because, if it's rainy or you just want something else to do, there's plenty of options from wine tasting at local wineries, a ferry ride to Washington Island, browsing the art galleries, taking a trolley ride, picking cherries at an orchard, going to a festival, taking a sailboat ride, taking a Segway tour, or renting a moped at the edge of Peninsula Park to ride around the park or into town (lots of good places to eat too).
+The area surrounding the park is like the frosting on the cake because, if it's rainy or you just want something else to do, there's plenty of options from wine tasting at local wineries, a ferry ride to Washington Island, browsing the art galleries, taking a trolley ride, picking cherries at an orchard, going to a festival, taking a sailboat ride, taking a Segway tour (check the Top Board review on the equipment), or renting a moped at the edge of Peninsula Park to ride around the park or into town (lots of good places to eat too).
 Fall is (again, my own personal opinion) the best time to camp at Peninsula State Park.
 The colors on the trees are gorgeous, the air is fresh and crisp, the temperature is perfect for hiking and biking, and the autumn produce at the farm markets is amazing (buy a few Honeycrisp apples).
 The color is typically at its peak the first or second week of October.
 Because Peninsula is Wisconsin's most popular state campground, advance reservations are highly recommended.
 The park accepts reservations up to 11 months in advance and are made through the Reserve America reservation system.
 Per night fees vary depending on whether or not the site has electric hookups, a view of the water, and if it's prime camping time (Memorial Day through Labor Day along with Friday and Saturday nights during September and October) and range from $13 to a little over $20 per night - still a very reasonable nightly fee.

 There are 469 campsites in the park; 101 of those have electric hookups; none have water hookups and are in the following camping areas: